baspalinckx/SymfonyBlog/README.md

 ## I learned

 - Using PHP in a back-end scenario
-- Using Symfony to build an API
+- Using Symfony with Doctrine to build an API